namoopsoo/namoopsoo.github.io/_posts/2020-07-13-multi-multi-class.md

 - training balancing
 - Is it possible to calculate the Bayesian error rate here?
 - And logloss seems to be very sensitive.   (can look at correlations , not super high)
+- So what metric should be used ?
+- And re-calc that train error so I can compare against test error to understand level of bias/variance

 #### The logloss upper bound
 Training set accuracy and test set accuracy have intuitive boundaries, between `0` and `1`, but logloss does not feel intuitive.